jeremyjcheng/recipe_rating_predictor/README.md

 After running a permutation test with 1000 shuffles, we obtained a p-value of 1.0, which is much greater than 0.05.

 Conclusion: We fail to reject the null hypothesis.
-The missingness of '`description`' does not appear to depend on cooking time.
+The missingness of `description` does not appear to depend on cooking time.

 <iframe
     src="graphs/fig_8.html"